ClaudeZsb/muddoc/docs/source/descriptions/004_systems.rst

 used.
 System registration consists of two parts: registering the system contract and registering system functions.

-Registering the system contract allows the ``World`` contract to recognize and use a system contract.
+The purpose of registering a system contract is to determine the namespace in which the system is located.
 The purpose of registering system functions is to add a specified function selector as a fallback function in the ``World`` contract.
 Subsequently, the registered function selector can be used to call the ``World`` contract, and the ``World`` contract will automatically forward the